What is intelligent process automation (IPA)?

 Understanding what IPA is and what it can do starts with what technologies are used to make it possible.
-These technologies include RPA, AI, machine learning and DPA.
+The following four technologies are included:

-- AI is the simulation of human intelligence processes by machines, especially computer systems.
-AI can be used to analyze data faster than humans could, while recognizing patterns and learning from past choices.
+- AI.
+AI is the simulation of human intelligence processes by machines, especially computer systems.
+AI can analyze data faster than humans could, while recognizing patterns and learning from past choices.

-- Machine learning is a type of AI that allows software applications to become more accurate at predicting outcomes.
-Machine learning algorithms can use historical data as input to predict new output values.
+- ML.
+ML is a type of AI that allows software applications to become more accurate at predicting outcomes.
+Machine learning algorithms use historical data as input to predict new output values.

-- RPA is a software automation tool that can help in automating tasks.
-It can perform rule-based tasks and also typically includes AI and machine learning.
-Typically, RPA is used to reduce labor-intensive tasks.
+- RPA.
+RPA is a software automation tool that can help in automating labor-intensive tasks.
+It can perform rule-based tasks and typically includes AI and ML.

-- DPA is a software used to automate tasks with the goal of completing and optimizing a workflow.
-DPA focuses on automating, or partially automating, tasks involved in business practices that typically need human interaction.
+- DPA.
+DPA is software used to automate tasks with the goal of completing and optimizing a workflow.
+DPA automates, or partially automates, tasks that typically need human interaction.

-Other technologies found in IPA tools may also include tools for NLP or the use of cognitive agents.
-Through combining all these technologies, an enterprise can automate labor-intensive tasks, while still being somewhat adaptable to change.
+Other technologies found in IPA tools may include NLP tools or cognitive agents.
+Through combining all these technologies, an enterprise can automate labor-intensive tasks while still being adaptable to change.